rabbitboots/inspector_kern/README.md

 Inspector Kern defaults to an interactive mode: drag-and-drop TTF files onto the application window to get a report on the number of non-zero kerning offsets detected.
 It starts with the default LÖVE font ([Vera Sans](https://en.wikipedia.org/wiki/Bitstream_Vera) in 11.x).

-Also available is the bulk test mode, which is initiated from the command line.
+A bulk test mode is also available, accessible from the command line.
 It will recursively scan a directory for TrueType fonts (identified by having a `.ttf` extension) and list those fonts which exhibit any non-zero kerning pair offsets.

 ## Usage